FedericaCardillo1999/EGRET3APreproc/README.md

 source ~/.bash_profile
 ```

-- Install the required packages (some of which are available in the Hábrók cluster
+- Install the required packages are available in the Hábrók cluster

 ```python
 # Modify the bash_pofile